MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/develop-creators-title-with-visual-studio.md

 ### 5. Add Internet capabilities to your Visual Studio Project

 Your UWP project will need to specify internet capabilities to communicate with Xbox Live.

-You can set these properties by:
+You can set these properties as follows:

-1. Double click on the **package.appxmanifest** file in Visual Studio to open the **Manifest Designer**.
+1. Double-click the **package.appxmanifest** file in Visual Studio to open the **Manifest Designer**.
 2. Click on the **Capabilities** tab and check **Internet (Client)**.

 ![add new reference in VS](../images/getting_started/get-started-vs-add-capability.png)